kks32/heat-transfer/README.md

 3. Code must be shared via Email or GitHub or Google Colab.

+4. Explain how you will validate your code.

 # Evaluation criteria

+1. Communication with Dr. Kumar during the task.
+This is the highest priority.
+You will be rated highly if you ask me questions, even simple ones like how to discretize the PDE, instead of sending me a completed code without talking to me once.

-1. Correctness of the finite difference derivation.
+2. Correctness of the finite difference derivation.

-2. Heat transfer distribution around the cable for different permeabilities.
+3. Heat transfer distribution around the cable for different permeabilities.

-3. Quality and readability of heat transfer code.
+4. Quality and readability of heat transfer code.

+# Useful references

+* Emeana, C. J., Hughes, T. J., Dix, J. K., Gernon, T. M., Henstock, T. J., Thompson, C. E. L., & Pilgrim, J. A. (2016).
+The thermal regime around buried submarine high-voltage cables.
+Geophysical Journal International, 206(2), 1051-1064.

+* Hughes, T. J., Henstock, T. J., Pilgrim, J. A., Dix, J. K., Gernon, T. M., & Thompson, C. E. (2015).
+Effect of sediment properties on the thermal performance of submarine HV cables.
+IEEE Transactions on Power Delivery, 30(6), 2443-2450.

+* Kumar, K., El Mohtar, C., & Gilbert, R. (2022).
+Conductive and convective heat transfer in inductive heating of subsea buried pipelines.
+Journal of Pipeline Systems Engineering and Practice, 13(4), 04022031. https://arxiv.org/abs/2112.11826